 One of the ways the watch motivates you, and something that is symptomatic of the gamified world we live in, is its system of achievements and badges: digital rosettes that pop up on the screen when you do something praiseworthy, and then hang around on your iPhone's Activity app so you can show them off to friends.
 (Some badges even come with iMessage stickers.)

-There are standard badges that can be earned at any time by burning a particular number of calories, working out for a certain amount of time and so on; and there are one-off challenges that have to be achieved on (usually) a single day.
-The latest challenge to be announced is for Earth Day on Sun 22 April 2018.
+There are standard badges that can be earned at any time by burning a particular number of calories, working out for a certain amount of time and so on.
+There are badges related to social sharing and competitions.
+And there are 'Limited Edition' challenges that have to be achieved on a specific occasion.

-This article is for the hardcore: those of us who won't be satisfied until we've earned each and every one of the available achievement badges for Activity on the Apple Watch.
+This article is for the hardcore: those of us who won't be satisfied until we've earned every achievement badge for Activity on the Apple Watch.
 We list the badges, and we explain how to get them.

 Reasons why badges are not being awarded